open-sauced/open-sauced/CONTRIBUTING.md

 *note for maintainers: All pull requests need a label to assist automation.
 See the [template](https://github.com/open-sauced/open-sauced/blob/HEAD/.github/release-drafter.yml) to guide which labels to use.*

+### PR Validation
+Examples for valid PR titles:

+- fix: Correct typo.
+- feat: Add support for Node 12.
+- refactor!: Drop support for Node 6.

+_Note that since PR titles only have a single line, you have to use the ! syntax for breaking changes._

+See [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) for more examples.

+### Work in progress
+Github has support for draft pull requests, which will disable the merge button until the PR is marked as ready for merge.

 ## Issues

 If you plan to contribute a change based on an open issue, please assign yourself by commenting on the following word `.take`.
 Issues that are not assigned are assumed open, and to avoid conflicts, please assign yourself before beginning work on any issues.